k0sproject/k0s/docs/cli/k0s_install.md

 ## k0s install

-Helper command for setting up k0s on a brand-new system.
+Install k0s on a brand-new system.
 Must be run as root (or with sudo).

 ### Options